LemmySmackett/LemmySmackettCom/content/stories/general/seinfield_trolley.md

 Seinfeld stands up and walks over to calm his friend.
 "Easy buddy, easy!
 It's just a hypothetical.
 A thought experiment.
 Nobody is tying Daffy Duck or anybody else to any trolley tracks.
 I promise."

 Constanza bursts through the door, drenched in blood and black feathers.
-"Hide me." Ω
+"Hide me." ■